-After crashing out of the Champions League midweek, the Argentine remains confident that City will retain their crown as the best side in the country at the end of the seasonSergio Aguero believes Manchester City will recover from their Champions League disappointment and retain their Premier League crown this season.
+After crashing out of the Champions League midweek, the Argentine remains confident that City will retain their crown as the best side in the country at the end of the seasonSergio Aguero believes Manchester City will recover from the club's Champions League disappointment and retain its Premier League crown this season.

-City were eliminated from Europe's elite competition after their 1-1 draw at home to Real Madrid on Wednesday, and have so far failed to pick up a single win with only one game remaining.
+City was eliminated from Europe's elite competition after their 1-1 draw at home to Real Madrid on Wednesday, and has so far failed to pick up a single win with only one game remaining.

 However, the 24-year-old is determined to help his teammates recover and is certain they are capable of winning the Premier League for a second successive season.

-After an indifferent start to their defence of the title, the defending champions returned to form and to the top of the Premier League after a 5-0 win over Aston Villa last weekend.
+After an indifferent start to their defense of the title, the defending champions returned to form and to the top of the Premier League after a 5-0 win over Aston Villa last weekend.

 And Aguero has blamed his side's inconsistent form at the start of the season on injuries, insisting that the best is yet to come.